-Gopichand Hinduja collected the prestigious Asian Business of the Year award at the 17th edition of the ABAs.
-This year marks the centenary of the family-run business empire which has a presence in 35 countries, from Asia to the Americas.
+Earlier this year Gopichand Hinduja collected the prestigious Asian Business of the Year award at the 17th edition of the Asian Business Awards.
+With an estimated wealth of £13.5 billion, the Hinduja family also took the top spot in the Asian Rich List

 He said: "Today we celebrate some of the most successful Asians in the UK, many of whom started with a small idea and worked their way up the ladder to where they are today.

-"There is one consistent thread that binds these individuals together: never being afraid to dream big and work hard to achieve those dreams.
-There is much to be learned from the famous 'Asian work ethic' and I have no doubt that their stories will continue to inspire future generations across the board."
+There is one consistent thread that binds these individuals together: never being afraid to dream big and work hard to achieve those dreams.
+There is much to be learned from the famous 'Asian work ethic' and I have no doubt that their stories will continue to inspire future generations across the board.

 Among those in the 800-strong audience were billionaires and multimillionaires such as Sri Prakash Lohia of Indorama, Anil Agarwal of Vedanta, Sir Anwar Pervez of Bestway Group, Vijay and Bhikhu Patel of Waymade, Inderneel Singh of the Edwardian Group, Sun Mark's Rami Ranger and Amit and Meeta Patel of Auden McKenzie.

 India's High Commissioner Ranjan Mathai was the guest of honour, while leading MPs, politicians and stars from the world of entertainment were also present, including MPs Shailesh Vara, Alok Sharma, Priti Patel and Keith Vaz; Rishi Rich, Nitin Kundra, Ace Bhatti and Indiana Jones actor Bhaskar Patel.